Steffen Glaser

 Show Abstract

 Continuous phase spaces have become a powerful tool for describing, analyzing, and tomographically reconstructing quantum states in quantum optics and beyond.
-A plethora of these phase-space techniques are known, however a thorough understanding of their relations was still lacking for finite-dimensional quantum states.
+A plethora of these phase-space techniques are known, however a thorough understanding of their relations is still lacking for finite-dimensional quantum states.
 We present a unified approach to continuous phase-space representations which highlights their relations and tomography.
 The infinite-dimensional case from quantum optics is then recovered in the large-spin limit.

 DOI: 10.1103/PhysRevA.101.022318